"Getting ahead in the Book"

 The regularity is the key!

-The parent is the home teacher and a child cannot practice on its own until it is old enough and has learnt to analyze problems and knows how to progress in practice.
+The parent is the home teacher and a child cannot practice on its own until it is old enough and has learned to analyze problems and knows how to progress in practice.

 I recommend to read: